NVIDIA/nvbmc-docs/designs/oem/Nvidia/nsmd.md

 When nsmd get new EID/UUID pair list, nsmd should check which EID is a NSM endpoint by the steps below.
-1. Check if 0x7F(PCI VDM) is in SupportedMessageTypes array of xyz.openbmc_project.MCTP.Endpoint PDI of the MCTP Endpoint
+1. Check if 0x7E(VDM-PCI) is in SupportedMessageTypes array of xyz.openbmc_project.MCTP.Endpoint PDI of the MCTP Endpoint
-2. Send ping(msgType=0, cmd=0) to the EID.
+2. Send MCTP Control command, Get Vendor Defined Message Support Message(0x6) to the EID to get all support Vendor ID Sets.
    * If get error, skip the EID and goto 1 to check the next EID in list
+   * nsmd checks if there is NVIDIA VID(0x10DE) in returned Vendor ID Sets.
-3. Send GetSupportedMessageTypes(msgType=0x0, cmd=0x01) and keep the returned
+3. Send NSM GetSupportedMessageTypes(msgType=0x0, cmd=0x01) and keep the returned
    NSM message type supported by the NSM endpoint.
-   * If get error, skip the EID and goto 1 to check the next EID in list
+   * If get error, log message to journal log, skip the EID and goto 1 to check the next EID in list
 4. Send GetSupportedCommandCodes(msgType=0x0, cmd=0x02) and keep returned
    supported command list.
-5. Check if the NSM endpoint support mandatory commands
+5. Check if the NSM endpoint support mandatory commands or skip the EID and goto step 1 to check next EID in list.
    * Platform Environment(msg type=0x3)
    * GetInventoryInformation(msgType=0x3, cmd=0x04)
    * QueryDeviceIdentification(msg type=0x0, cmd=0x7)
 6. Add the EID/UUID pair in NSM endpoint list and keep the supported message types and commands received in 3 and 4 to the NSM endpoint.
+The EID/UUID table will be used for sensor manager to find which EID should the NSM command be sent to.

 ### Collecting FRU device
 When new NSM endpoint is added in discovered, should expose the NSM endpoint's FRU data to D-Bus by the steps below.
+For the Device Type that its Device Inventory is not managed by Entity Manager, the device type should be specified in "fru_ignore" list via CLI parameter.

 1. Send QueryDeviceIdentification command to EID and wait for response.
 2. Parse response to get Device Type Identifier and InstanceNumber